Merck Manual

 • Temperature < 36° C

-The Pneumonia Severity Index (PSI) is the most studied and validated prediction rule.
-However, because the PSI is complex and requires several laboratory assessments, simpler rules such as CURB-65 are usually recommended for clinical use.
+The Pneumonia Severity Index (PSI) is the preferred validated prediction rule (1).
+However, because the PSI is complex and requires several laboratory assessments, simpler rules such as CURB-65 are a useful alternative.
 Use of these prediction rules has led to a reduction in unnecessary hospitalizations for patients who have milder illness.

 In CURB-65, 1 point is allotted for each of the following risk factors: